Meemkhaan/ColdevProLayer/source/readme.txt

 -----------------
 deploy:
 -----------------
-change  var 'main_key_encoded' in 'bf_algo.h' file.
-and deploy in server.
+change password in  var 'main_key_encoded' in 'bf_algo.h' file. and deploy in server.